MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 # Tutorial: Creating a canvas app dataset component

-In this tutorial, you will create a canvas app dataset code component, deploy, add to a screen, and testing it using Visual Studio Code.
+In this tutorial, you will create a canvas app dataset code component, deploy, add to a screen, and test the component using Visual Studio Code.
 The code component displays a paged, scrollable dataset grid that provides sortable and filterable columns.
 It also allow highlighting of specific rows by configuring an indicator column.
 This is a common request from app makers and can be complex to implement using native canvas app components.
 Code components in general can be written to work on both canvas apps and model-driven apps; however this component is written to specifically target use within canvas apps.

 In addition to these requirements, you also ensure the code component follows the best practice guidance: